fabifont/getarch/README.md

 ## Current limitations and future plans

-At present, **getarch** operates through a configuration file only and supports only the Btrfs filesystem and a fixed partition scheme.
+At present, **getarch** operates through a configuration file only and supports only btrfs and ext4 filesystem and a fixed partition scheme.
 However, I have plans to enhance its functionality:

 * Support for additional filesystems and partition schemes will be added.
 * An option for fully custom partitioning is planned.